 Q. What happens after I see the patient?

-- The patient must submit their completed application online or via mail.
+- The patient must submit their completed application and payment online or via mail.

 - If all requirements are met, a registry card will be issued.